-Gather and pat the dough on a lightly floured surface into a 3-by-4-inch rectangle.
+To encase and laminate the dough: Gather and pat the short dough on a lightly floured surface into a 3-by-4-inch rectangle.
 Set aside.
 Return the water dough to the lightly floured work surface and roll it out into a 5-by-8 ½-inch rectangle, with one long edge toward you (like a landscape photo).
 Place the short dough in the center of the water dough, with one short edge toward you (like a portrait photo).
 Fold the sides of the water dough over the short dough with the edges overlapping slightly (like enclosing a photo in a letter).
 Press the overlapping edges and both ends to seal in the short dough completely.
 Roll out in the direction of the folds to make a rectangle about 6-by-18-inches.
 Fold the dough into thirds to form a 6-inch square.
 Cover the dough with plastic wrap and refrigerate for 30 minutes.

 Unwrap the dough and roll it out again in the same direction to make a 6-by-18-inch rectangle as before.
 Fold in thirds, wrap, and refrigerate for another 30 minutes.
 Repeat the rolling and folding processes once more (that’s 3 times total).
 Cover the dough with plastic wrap and refrigerate it at least 30 minutes, and up to 1 day ahead, before the final rolling and shaping.

+To assemble and bake: Preheat the oven to 400°F and line a baking sheet with parchment paper.
 Roll out the prepared dough into a 13-inch square.
 Using a ruler, trim off the uneven edges to make a 12-inch square, then cut the dough in thirds crosswise and quarters lengthwise to make 12 (3-by-4-inch) rectangles.

-Place one portion of the char siu filling across the center of each rectangle in the 3-inch direction, leaving about ½-inch border on either side for sealing.
+Place 1 tablespoon of the char siu filling across the center of each rectangle in the 3-inch direction, leaving about ½-inch border on either side for sealing.
 Overlap the dough over the filling (like enclosing a photo in a letter).
 Press down to seal in the filling on all sides.
-Flip the pastry over so the seal is on the bottom, and use the tines of a fork to seal the short edges.
-Place on the baking sheet.
-Repeat with the remaining dough and filling, spacing pastries 1-inch apart on the baking sheet.
-At this point, the unbaked pastries may be covered and frozen until firm and then transferred to a zip-top freezer bag.
-Place frozen pastries on a baking sheet as above and let them thaw 30 minutes before proceeding.
+If the dough isn't sticking together easily you may dab the inside edges of the pastry with water before folding it closed.